coop152/obsidian-vaults/Year 3/Third Year Project/Week of 30th Oct.md

 1. Include some header files (i forgot which ones, check the branch)
 2. Link to some lib files (check the branch)
 3. add a `STATIC_BUILD` flag to the c++ compiler command (`/D "STATIC_BUILD"` in the compiler extra flags box)

+This removes the requirement for the dll files (I think), but it still requires the entire lib folder so what even is the point?
+Look into starpacks.